Sn00pyW00dst0ck/EventManager/README.md

 # EventManager

-Use this Event Manager to easily schedule concurrent events on an Arduino.
+Use this Event Manager to easily schedule concurrent events on an Arduino board.

 Here is a sample code:
 ```cpp